 M. Tech.
-Scholar

-Department of Computer Science & Engineering

-Gyan Ganga College of Technology

-Jabalpur (M.P.)
-[INDIA]
+Scholar Department of Computer Science & Engineering Gyan Ganga College of Technology Jabalpur (M.P.)
+[INDIA] Email: manish.pro26@gmail.com

-Email:manish.pro26@gmail.com

 Abstract-A Mobile Ad hoc Networks (MANET) represents a system of wireless mobile nodes that can freely and dynamically self-organize in to arbitrary and temporary network topologies, allowing people and devices to seamlessly communicate without any pre-existing communication architecture.
 One of the main issues in MANET routing protocols is development of energy efficient protocols due to limited bandwidth and battery life.
 There are various such protocols developed and analyzed under Constant Bit Rate (CBR) traffic by many authors.
-In earlier paper we had discussed about the energy consumption with lesser number of nodes.
-In the present communication the energy consumption intraffic models VBR(Exponential and Pareto) is measured using routing protocols namely AODV and DSDV.
-Simulation and computation of energy consumed, received and transmitted energy were done with ns-2 simulator (2.34 version) with parameter variation: number of nodes, pause time, average speed.
+In the communication present the energy consumption in traffic models VBR (Exponential and Pareto) is measured using routing protocols namely AODV and DSDV with lesser number of nodes.
+Simulation and computation of energy consumed, received and transmitted energy were done with ns-2 simulator (2.34 version).

-Keywords: MANET, VBR Model, Exponential traffic, Pareto traffic, AODV, DSDV, NS-2.34.
+Keywords:-MANET, VBR Model, Exponential traffic, Pareto traffic, AODV, DSDV, NS-2.34.